-In line with these priorities and to address the challenges mentioned above, UNDP Moldova launched the Moldova Digital Transformation Project (Accelerating Digital Transformation in the Public Sector in the Republic of Moldova Project).
-The Project aims to improve access to and quality of public services through the accelerated digital transformation of government services business model(s).
-In its current round of implementation, the Project is partnering with the Optim project, funded by the Swiss Agency for Development and Cooperation.
-Through this partnership, the Project broadens its scope and will also aim to contribute to the economic growth of Moldova inclusively by stimulating digital innovations by the private sector that bring economic opportunities to Moldovan women and men.
+To address these challenges, UNDP Moldova launched the Moldova Digital Transformation Project (Accelerating Digital Transformation in Public Sector in the Republic of Moldova Project).
+The Project aims to improve access to and quality of public services and business conditions through accelerated digital transformation of government processes and business model(s).

-Through the Project's public services stream, it is expected that digitalization will contribute to improved governance by increasing the efficiency and effectiveness of government processes, increasing transparency and public access to governmental information - and therefore promoting accountability and public participation, and improving an innovative delivery of public services.
+Digitalization will contribute to improved governance by increasing the efficiency and effectiveness of government processes, increasing transparency and public access to governmental information - and therefore promoting accountability and public participation, and improving an innovative delivery of public services.
 Service delivery will become more proactive and responsive to citizens' needs, promoting a transition from the current "e-government" concept to a new one, of "digital government".
 The digital government concept assumes the use of digital technologies as an integral part of the modernization process.
 The value creation takes place through the engagement of a broad ecosystem of stakeholders and users and promotes a better and more proactive response to citizens' needs.
 Therefore, in all the components of the current initiative, support will be provided to the Government to map, analyze and integrate the needs/demand from citizens as end-users into the design and delivery of services.
 The same will be done for businesses, with a particular focus on the needs of the MSMEs in the post-COVID-19 era.
-The initiative will also focus on citizen-driven approaches (rather than on citizencentred), in which the key decisions related to innovation, modernization and digitalization consider the citizens' needs, the current use of digital processes in government, and will address the limitations and potential inequalities that could be generated if digital services are not tailored to the needs of specific vulnerable groups and affected MSMEs.
-Digital solutions will be pursued in the central and local Government and will build on the current work of UNDP, especially at the local level.
-Particular focus will be placed on those digital solutions that reduce or minimize the overall digital divide among the end-users of public services.
+The initiative will also focus on citizen-driven approaches (rather than on citizen-centered), in which the key decisions related to innovation, modernization and digitalization consider the citizens' needs, the current use of digital processes in government, and will address the limitations and potential inequalities that could be generated if digital services are not tailored to the needs of specific vulnerable groups and affected MSMEs.
+Digital solutions will be pursued in the central and local Government and will build on current work of UNDP, especially at the local level.
+Particular focus will be placed on those digital solutions that reduce or minimize overall digital divide among the end-users of public services, contribute to equal opportunities and social inclusion of women and other marginalized groups, supports those business sectors and M-SMEs that have high to very-high potential contribution to sustainable human development, particularly in most dynamic sectors of the economy.